Holmes Junior High School (Philadelphia)

 Holmes Junior High School is a historic junior high school building in the West Philadelphia neighborhood of Philadelphia, Pennsylvania, United States.

 The building was added to the National Register of Historic Places in 1988.

 History and architectural features

 Designed by Henry deCourcy Richards, Holmes Junior High School was built between 1916 and 1917.
-It is a three-story, six-bay, brick building, which was placed on a raised basement and designed in the Classical Revival-style.
+It is a three-story, six-bay, brick building, which was placed on a raised basement and designed in the Classical Revival-style.An addition was made to the U-shaped building shortly after it was completed in 1917, which features a slightly projecting center section, stone cornice and brick parapet.
 The school is named after Supreme Court Justice Oliver Wendell Holmes.

-An addition was made to the U-shaped building shortly after it was completed in 1917, which features a slightly projecting center section, stone cornice and brick parapet.

-The building was added to the National Register of Historic Places in 1988.